 Drill holes JA-06-42 to 63 were drilled on the Apsy Zone to test the concept of a "Feeder Fault" structure that was described in assessment reporting by Harris (2008).
-Testing this structure east of the Cat Arm access road that crosses the Property was hampered by steep topography and power lines, but the "Feeder Fault" was considered to have been traced by drilling for approximately 250 m along strike and to a depth of about 230 meters vertically on drill section 1302W, that approximately parallels the road.
+Testing this structure east of the Cat Arm access road that crosses the Property was hampered by steep topography and power lines, but the "Feeder Fault" was considered to have been traced by drilling for approximately 250 m along strike and to a depth of about 230 metres vertically on drill section 1302W, that approximately parallels the road.
 Results from hole JA-06-55 were interpreted to indicate that the structure extends at least 150 m further to the east.
-Significant results from the drilling include a gold grade of 1.36 g/t over 91.2 m between depths of 10.5 m and 108.4 m down hole in hole JA-06-46.
-According to Harris (2008), drilling on the Apsy Zone showed that the

-"Feeder Fault" controlled most of the gold mineralization at this location and that significant grades and thickness occurred near the sediment-granite contact (Harris, 2008).
+Significant results from the drilling include a gold grade of 1.36 g/t gold over 91.2 m between depths of 10.5 m and 108.4 m down hole in hole JA-06-46.
+According to Harris (2008), drilling on the Apsy Zone showed that the "Feeder Fault" controlled most of the gold mineralization at this location and that significant grades and thickness occurred near the sediment-granite contact (Harris, 2008).
+True widths of these intercepts are not specifically reported in associated documentation but are estimated to range between 50% and 70%.

 Holes JA-06-64 and JA-06-65 were drilled on Grid 14 to extend known mineralization to the east and to test a possible cross structure.
 Assay results from this drilling were generally low, but a mafic dyke intercepted in JA-06-65 was deemed possible evidence of a cross structure.
-The best intersection from this area was an 8.3 m mineralized zone in JA-05-30 that returned a gold grade of 0.34 g/t between 50.0 m and 58.3 m down hole.
-This interval included 2 m that returned a gold grade of 1.1 g/t and >2200 ppm As between 54.5 m and 56.5 m down hole, and the entire zone occurs within carbonate host rocks (Harris, 2008).
+The best intersection from this area was an 8.3 m mineralized zone in JA-05-30 that returned a gold grade of 0.34 g/t gold between 50.0 m and 58.3 m down hole.
+This interval included 2 m that returned a gold grade of 1.1 g/t gold and >2200 ppm As between 54.5 m and 56.5 m down hole, and the entire zone occurs within carbonate host rocks (Harris, 2008).
+True widths of these intercepts are not specifically reported in associated documentation but are estimated to range between 50% and 70%.

 Holes JA-06-66 to JA-07-81 and JA-07-93 to JA-07-123 were drilled to test Road Zone mineralization.
 Steep topography, power lines and the Rattle Pond drainage system posed significant obstacles to drilling in this area.
-Holes JA-06-66 to JA-07-81 were drilled near and east of the Cat Arm road and were sited along roughly N-S lines to locate a cross structure similar to the Feeder Fault.
+Holes JA-06-66 to JA-07-81 were drilled near and east of the Cat Arm Road and were sited along roughly N-S lines to locate a cross structure similar to the Feeder Fault.
 These holes intersected significant grades and widths of gold mineralization that were interpreted to trend generally northeast-southwest and to dip moderately to the southeast.

-Holes JA-07-93 to JA-07-117 tested the Road Zone between the Cat Arm road and the Rattling Brook forestry access road, located about 300 m to the west.
+Holes JA-07-93 to JA-07-117 tested the Road Zone between the Cat Arm Road and the Rattling Brook forestry access road, located about 300 m to the west.
 Some holes along the access road targeted chargeability anomalies from the 2007 IP survey and returned gold mineralized intervals that are generally low grade and narrower than those seen closer to the sedimentary cover granite unconformity.
 Gold mineralization is cut off at depth by a moderately east-dipping mylonite zone that outcrops about 50 m south of the collar of JA-07-94.
 Mylonite development is interpreted to have post-dated gold mineralization in this area (Harris, 2008).